dapr/docs/daprdocs/content/en/reference/components-reference/supported-configuration-stores/azure-appconfig-configuration-store.md

 ## Azure App Configuration request metadata

+In Azure App Configuration, you can use labels to define different values for the same key.
+For example, you can define a single key with different values for development and production.
+You can specify which label to load when connecting to App Configuration

-The Azure App Configuration store supports the following optional metadata property:
+The Azure App Configuration store component supports the following optional `label` metadata property:

 `label`: The label of the configuration to retrieve.
 If not present, the configuration store returns the configuration for the specified key and a null label.